Rural

 There’s no getting away from the fact that these are huge changes, which are going to cause a lot of heartache.
 The important thing is not to panic: Take stock, ensure your accountant has a thorough understanding of asset values and ownership, and make a plan.

-The headline change is that agricultural and business assets will only qualify for 100% relief up to a cap of £1m per person (over and above the nil-rate band, which is tax free up to £325,000 per person, or up to £500,000 where eligible for the residence nil rate band as well).
+The headline change is that agricultural and business assets will only qualify for 100% relief up to a cap of £1m per person (over and above the nil-rate band, which is tax-free up to £325,000 per person, or up to £500,000 where eligible for the residence nil rate band as well).
 Above the £1m cap, relief on eligible assets will apply at a rate of 50%, meaning effectively Inheritance Tax (IHT) will be levied at 20%.

 “It’s important to remember that the £1m eligible for APR / BPR is not just land – it’s all the working assets, including livestock and machinery,” says Mr Kirkpatrick.
 “So that can very quickly be taken up.”
 However, the cost of any loans or mortgages secured against the property could be deductible.